alicemhankin/inlabru-terrorism/README.md

 # inla-terrorism-project
 Code and other files related to my honours research project - "Modelling Terrorism Incidents in Iraq as a Log-Gaussian Cox Process".
 Here, I list the different files I have and what they are :)

-Note that to run the code, INLA needs to first be installed.
-A high-performance computing system was used for some of the more complex models so be warned that the code may take a while to run!

 - 📒 **Final Report.pdf** - this is the final report for this project.
 It describes the mathematical concepts underlying log-Gaussian Cox processes and INLA, as well as giving the results of my analysis.

 - 🗣 **Talk.mp4** - a 17-minute talk which summarises the entire project.
 This is a lot easier to parse than the full 50 page report!